scalazone/monix/topics/monix-task-foundations/basictransformations.md

 ### Referential Transparency

-Now that we know `flatMap`, this is the right moment to mention [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency).
+Now that we know `flatMap`, this is a good time to mention [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency).
 This property says that an expression can be replaced with its corresponding value without changing the program's behavior.
 When people talk about *pure functional programming*, the "pure" part refers to referential transparency.

-Adding integers is a referentially transparent operation:
+As an example, adding integers is a referentially transparent operation:

 ```scala
 val constInt = 5